Kunzea Essential Oil

 Kunzea Essential Oil is sometimes referred to as White Cloud Essential Oil, Tasmanian Spring Flower Essential Oil and Tick Bush Essential Oil.

 Native to Australia and Tasmania, Kunzea ambigua is a shrub that produces small, fragrant white flowers with intriguingly long stamens.

-Aromatically, Kunzea Essential Oil vaguely reminds me of a combination of Eucalyptus and Fragonia, with perhaps a hint of Manuka.
+Aromatically, Kunzea Essential Oil is fresh, crisp and woody.
+Kunzea subtly reminds me of a combination of Eucalyptus and Fragonia, with perhaps a hint of Manuka.

 Common Method of Extraction

 Plant Part Typically Used

 Strength of Initial Aroma

 Respiratory Support, Congestion, Sinus Headaches, Inflammation, Sore Muscles, Relaxation, Insect Repellent.
 [Andrea Butje, The Heart of Aromatherapy (Carlsbad, CA: Hay House, Inc., 2017), 69.]

 Muscular Aches, Joint Pain, Nervous Tension, Emotional Pain, Emotional Blockages.
 [Robbi Zeck, ND, The Blossoming Heart: Aromatherapy for Healing and Transformation (Victoria, Australia: Aroma Tours, 2008), 88.]